-Third, section 3 provides that if only one major political party has multiple candidates for a particular office and no other major political party has any candidates for the office and there are no candidates nominated by a minor political party and no independent candidates file for the office, the candidates of the major political party are subject to the following rules: (1) if there are not more than twice the number of candidates to be elected to that office, the candidates do not appear on the ballot at the primary election but appear on the ballot at the general election; or (2) if there are more candidates than twice the number to be elected to that office, the candidates appear on the ballot at the primary election, and the candidates who receive the highest number of votes at the primary election, not to exceed twice the number to be elected to that office at the general election, are declared the nominees for the office and appear on the ballot at the general election.
+Third, this bill provides that if only one major political party has multiple candidates for a particular office and no other major political party has any candidates for the office, and there are no candidates who were nominated by a minor political party or who filed for the office after being so nominated and no independent candidates filed for the office, the candidates of the major political party are subject to the following rules: (1) if there are not more than twice the number of candidates to be elected to that office, the candidates do not appear on the ballot at the primary election but do appear on the ballot at the general election; or (2) if there are more candidates than twice the number to be elected to that office, the candidates appear on the ballot at the primary election, and the candidates who receive the highest number of votes at the primary election, not to exceed twice the number to be elected to that office at the general election, are declared the nominees for the office and appear on the ballot at the general election.

-Under existing law, in an election for the nonpartisan office of judge of a district court, judge of the Nevada Court of Appeals or justice of the Nevada Supreme Court, if there are more than twice the number of candidates to be elected to the office, the candidates appear on the ballot at the primary election.
-The candidates who receive the highest number of votes at the primary election, not to exceed twice the number to be elected, are declared nominees for the office, and they appear on the ballot at the general election, except that if one of those candidates receives a majority of the votes cast at the primary election, the candidate is declared the only nominee for the office and only that candidate appears on the ballot at the general election.
-(NRS 293.260)

-Section 3 of this bill removes the existing exception that applies to situations when one of the state judicial candidates receives a majority of the votes cast at the primary election.
-As a result, in an election for the nonpartisan office of judge of a district court, judge of the Nevada Court of Appeals or justice of the Nevada Supreme Court, section 3 provides that if there are more than twice the number of candidates to be elected to the office, the candidates appear on the ballot at the primary election, and those candidates who receive the highest number of votes at the primary election, not to exceed twice the number to be elected, are declared nominees for the office and appear on the ballot at the general election without any exceptions.
+Under existing law, if there are more than twice the number of candidates at a primary election for the nonpartisan office of judge of a district court, judge of the Court of Appeals or justice of the Supreme Court, the names of candidates appear on the ballot at the primary election.
+If one of the candidates receives a majority of votes cast in the primary election for such office, that candidate is declared the only nominee for that office and only his or her name is placed on the ballot at the general election.
+(NRS 293.260) This bill removes this provision so that those candidates who receive the highest number of votes at the primary election for the nonpartisan office of judge of a district court, judge of the Court of Appeals or justice of the Supreme Court, not to exceed twice the number to be elected, are declared nominees for the office and appear on the ballot at the general election regardless of whether one candidate received a majority of votes cast in the primary election for that office.